Evaluation

 #> (~x) + ~x

-To use it we need to supply the data mask as a second argument to eval_tidy()
+Supply the data mask as a second argument to eval_tidy():

 q1 <- new_quosure(expr(x * y), env(x = 100))